PaycheckCalculatorOnline logo

 Quarterly Estimated Payments

-Self-employment tax applies to net profit from self-employment — revenue minus business expenses — not gross revenue.
-This is why tracking business expenses is so important for freelancers and small business owners.
-Every legitimate business deduction reduces SE tax as well as income tax.
+Self-employment tax applies to net profit — revenue minus business expenses — not gross revenue.
+This is why tracking every legitimate business expense matters for freelancers.
+Every dollar of deductible expense reduces SE tax (at 15.3%) as well as income tax.

 Who Is Exempt From FICA Taxes?

-While FICA applies to virtually all earned income, there are specific exempt categories:
+FICA applies to virtually all earned income — but there are genuine exemptions that some workers qualify for.

 Student FICA Exemption

-Students employed by the college or university where they are enrolled are exempt from FICA on wages earned from that school, provided they are enrolled at least half-time.
-This applies to on-campus jobs (tutoring, research assistantships, library work) but not to off-campus work.
+Students employed by the college or university where they are enrolled are exempt from FICA on that school's wages, provided they are at least half-time enrolled.
+This covers on-campus jobs like tutoring, library work, and research assistantships — but not off-campus employment.

-Certain nonresident aliens on specific visa types (F-1, J-1, M-1, Q-1, Q-2) are exempt from FICA during their authorized period of residence on that visa.
-This exemption is limited and does not extend to permanent residents or workers on H-1B, O-1, or L-1 visas.
+Certain nonresident aliens on F-1, J-1, M-1, Q-1, and Q-2 visas are exempt from FICA during their authorized visa period.
+This exemption does not apply to permanent residents or workers on H-1B, O-1, or L-1 visas, who pay FICA like anyone else.

-Members of qualified religious orders who take a vow of poverty may be exempt from FICA.
-The religious organization itself undergoes a separate election process to exempt its members.
+Members of qualified religious orders who have taken a vow of poverty may be exempt.
+The religious organization undergoes a separate IRS election process to exempt its members.

 Real Dollar Impact: FICA at Different Income Levels